 Crynallt Primary School is well prepared for the new Welsh Curriculum, having worked as a Pioneer School.
 We have tried out many ideas over the past few years and rich tasks have emerged as a really effective way of incorporating our pupils’ knowledge and skills into an exciting learning activity.

-A ‘rich task’ in Crynallt Primary usually lasts for between 1-2 weeks and all our junior classes complete them.
+A ‘Rich Task’ in Crynallt Primary usually lasts for between 1-2 weeks and all our Upper School classes complete them.
 They are done at least termly, but short rich task activities may completed more often.

 Rich tasks in school are designed to: